cairo-book/cairo-book/src/ch14-02-contract-functions.md

 ### State mutability of public functions

-However, as you may have noticed, passing `self` as a snapshot only restricts the storage write access via `self`.
-It does not prevent state modification via direct system calls or calling another contract.
-Hence the read-only property of view functions is not enforced on Starknet and a view function can be defined and invoked to change states.
-In conclusion, even though external and view functions are distinguished by the Cairo compiler, **all public functions** have the potential to modify states on Starknet.
+However, as you may have noticed, passing `self` as a snapshot only restricts the storage write access via `self` at compile time.
+It does not prevent state modification via direct system calls, nor calling another contract that would modify the state.

+The read-only property of view functions is not enforced on Starknet, and sending a transaction targeting a view function _could_  change the state.

+In conclusion, even though external and view functions are distinguished by the Cairo compiler, **all public functions** can be called through an invoke transaction and have the potential to modify states on Starknet.
+Also, all public functions can be queried via `starknet_call` on Starknet, which will not create a transaction and hence will not change the state.

 > **Warning:** This is different from the EVM where a `staticcall` opcode is provided, which prevents storage modifications in the current context and subcontexts.
 Hence developers **should not** have the assumption that calling a view function on another contract cannot modify the state.